billptw/billptw.github.io/_posts/2020-05-22-Evolutionary-Compression.md

 ## Conclusion
 In this post, we explored how evolutionary algorithms can be applied to model compression.
 We then looked at multi-objective, multifactorial optimization problems.
-How is this related to model compression?
-Consider the scenario where we have a large model on cloud that is able to classify images into 20000 classes.
-Now suppose we have many client devices on the edge, and they each request a model that is able to classify a small subset of the original classes (say, only 5 classes).
-How do we obtain the many variants of subset models?
-Instead of compression the original large model to obtain a smaller model for each permutation of our request, we can cast the problem as a multifactorial optimization problem and use evolutionary algorithms to give us good candidate subnetworks.
-This is indeed an interesting line of work!